Dana94/2019-website/blog/2020-06-26-middleware-in-redux.md

 );
 ```

-Where the actions for removing the color is declared, I renamed it `removeColorAction` which still old the logic for removing a color.

-The new created `removeColorDelay` is what will be used in a component.
+In `colors.js` where the actions are declared, I renamed `removeColor` to `removeColorAction` and kept the same logic.
+Instead of a component removing a color immediately, a new created `removeColorDelay` will be used to dispatch this action.
 Because of `redux-thunk`, I can create a `setTimeout` to make an asynchronous dispatch.

 `./src/store/actions/colors.js`